 Schools are held to account for the spending of this funding through the focus in Ofsted inspections on the progress and attainment of their wider Pupil Premium eligible pupil cohort.

-School identify pupils who need extra support from the year 7 catch-up premium, so they can decide the best way to use the funding on specific areas to focus on with new year 7s who haven’t reached the expected standard in key stage 2 tests including
+The School identifies pupils who need extra support from the year 7 catch-up premium to decide specific areas to focus on with those who haven’t reached the expected standard in Key Stage 2 tests.
+These areas include:

 Pupil Premium Income 2017/18